AsgardXIV/Aetherhue/README.md

 It may or may not be useful to you but it's provided here as-is in case others do find some of the features useful.

 ## How do I use it?
+You can grab the latest release for windows [here](https://github.com/AsgardXIV/Aetherhue/releases/latest), or build manually if you are on Mac/Linux.
-Download it, and either run the executable directly and follow the prompts, or drag an image onto the executable and follow the prompts.
+Either run the executable directly and follow the prompts, or drag an image onto the executable and follow the prompts.

 ## What can it do?
 The following scripts are currently available: